sesteban951/optitrack_packages_ros2/README.md

 # General Comments
 If you have **Motive 3.0** you get the option to select what information the Motive software broadcasts which reduces latency.
 This can be added as a service in `optitrack_wrapper_ros2`.

-The mean error value of a rigid body is the difference between its model reconstructed markers and the actual measured markers.
+The 'mean_error' value of a rigid body is the difference between its model reconstructed markers and the actual measured markers.

 Leaving the `local_server` variable in `optitrack_wrapper_config.yaml` empty should work fine.
 However if you wanna put something more precise, you can run `ifconfig` on ubuntu to find your local adress (it is usually the inet that starts with 192.168...)